Debate over policing roils Kansas cradle of Brown v. Board

 Almost half of the 100 largest U.S. cities have enacted new restraints on police since George Floyd’s death in May after a white Minneapolis police officer pressed a knee against the handcuffed Black man’s neck for nearly eight minutes.
 Among them is Kansas’ largest city, Wichita, according to Project Zero, a nonprofit group advocating policing changes.

 Proposals from Topeka’s Human Relations Commission are similar to those circulating elsewhere.
 They include banning chokeholds, prohibiting officers from firing at fleeing suspects and creating independent citizen panels to investigate police misconduct allegations.
-The local Black Lives Matter chapter last month demanded than an inspector general oversee the police and a special state prosecutor investigate misconduct.
+The local Black Lives Matter chapter last month demanded that an inspector general oversee the police and a special state prosecutor investigate misconduct.

 Topeka police used force 409 times, or during 3.9% of their arrests, in 2018 and 2019, according to a department report.
 In 104 cases reviewed by the city auditor from November to July, officers drew weapons in 24, fired guns twice — and, he concluded, followed police policies and state law every time.